Turbofan3360/Ultrasonic-Sound-Simulation/README.md

 I decided to try and use their idea to create a stationary ultrasonic jammer.
 The key issue with a stationary jammer is the potential blind spots, which aren't 'blurred out' by movement (as a wearable jammer gets moved randomly).
 To solve this, I need to work out an approach that uses multiple signal drivers, rather than just one, to try and remove blind spots.
 However, I needed to simulate this in order to come up with a valid solution - hence this piece of code.

-_More details about their project and simulation (page 5 of the paper) in their paper, written here: <https://people.cs.uchicago.edu/~ravenben/publications/pdf/ultra-chi20.pdf>_
+_More details about their project and simulation in their paper, written here: <https://people.cs.uchicago.edu/~ravenben/publications/pdf/ultra-chi20.pdf>_

 _This code still doesn't precisely resemble the simulations in the paper above (although it is a reasonably accurate simulation).
 My goal is to learn more of the maths and physics used in the paper's simulation, and then use that to update my code._